 When I go to the gym, I try to keep things as simple and efficient as possible.

-I’m a huge supporter of pull ups and chin ups, as those are the exercises that are a true test somebody’s fitness level in my opinion.
+I’m a huge supporter of pull ups and chin ups, as those are the exercises that are a great test somebody’s fitness level.
 There’s just something inherently badass about being able to lift up your entire body, which is why competitions like Ninja Warrior require ridiculous back and bicep strength.

-So what the hell is an inverted body weight row you ask?
+So what the hell is an inverted bodyweight row you ask?
 GREAT QUESTION.
-In fact, it’s a question I get all the time in emails, and nobody ever has any idea what I’m talking about – which is nothing new – so I figured I’d add it to the repertoire of explained exercises here on the blog.
+In fact, it’s a question I get all the time in emails, so I figured I’d add it to the repertoire of explained exercises here on Nerd Fitness.

 This exercise has been referred to as the reverse bench press, as you grab a bar like you were getting ready to bench press it, but instead of lifting the weight down towards you, you’re pulling your body up towards the bar.
-Let’s go SAT on this s.o.b. – “benchpress” is to “pushing” as “inverted row” is to “pulling.”
-Balance FTW!
+Think of it like this: “benchpress” is to “pushing” as “inverted row” is to “pulling.”

 Let’s start with the people who have access to a gym (see a variation for No-Gym people at the end).
-You know I hate the Smith Machine (boooo, don’t do squats on it like this guy! bad!) for pretty much every exercise, due to the fact that it only moves straight up and down, while your body wants to move differently.
-However, this is the ONE exercise where I’m okay with using it.
-Here’s what you need to do:
+You know I hate machines for pretty much every exercise, due to the fact they restrict your body’s natural tendency to move.

 - Lie on the floor underneath the bar (which should be set just above where you can reach from the ground).